GospodinovPetar/movies_app/README.md

 * Click Done, and the movie will appear in the list.
 ## 🔄 Generating a Movie
 * Click the "Generate Movie" button.
+* The system analyzes your most-watched genres and fetches a highly-rated movie from The Movie Database (TMDb).
-* A movie will be added to the list using a predefined function.
+* The recommended movie will be displayed with a link to its TMDb page.
+* If you like the suggestion, click "Add to watched already" to save it in the database.

 # 📌 Future Plans
-🚀 In upcoming updates, I plan to implement a smart movie generation algorithm that will:
+🚀 In upcoming updates, I plan to implement a drop down menu to choose the genres of the movies you add.
-* Analyze existing movies in the database to understand the user's movie taste.
-* Connect to the OMDb API to fetch movies from a larger dataset.
-* Suggest a movie that best matches user preferences based on patterns in previously added movies.
-* Provide an option for users to rate generated movies to further refine recommendations.
-This will transform the "Generate Movie" feature into an intelligent personalized movie suggestion system.
-Stay tuned! 🎬✨
+Furthermore I plan to fix the 'Unknown' genre after you add the movie to the database after clicking 'Add to "Watched already"' button.